 Over Here, Over There: Madison in WWI

-is a collaborative exhibition of the Madison Historical Society and the Charlotte L. Evarts Memorial Archives
+was a collaborative exhibition of the Madison Historical Society and the Charlotte L. Evarts Memorial Archives

 This exhibition was made possible by a generous grant from Connecticut Humanities.
 We are indebted to them for their support of local humanities-based, cultural organizations.
-Admission is free to all visitors.

-We are also proud to announce that Over Here, Over There: Madison in WWI has received a 2017 Award of Merit from the Connecticut League of History Organizations.
+We remain proud that Over Here, Over There: Madison in WWI received a 2017 Award of Merit from the Connecticut League of History Organizations.
 The CLHO Award of Merit is a prestigious recognition for achievement in the preservation and interpretation of Connecticut history.
 In 2017 CLHO conferred thirteen awards honoring people, projects, exhibits, books, and organizations.
 As stated by the CLHO, "the purpose of the Awards of Merit is to recognize the care, thought and effort invested in these contributions and to inspire and encourage others by acknowledging exceptional contributions to state and local history."
 For more information about the Award of Merit program, visit www.clho.org.